More Information about the Integers PD Program

 - Individualize your learning by choosing activities and topics to focus on.

 What will you do at the follow-up Workshop?

-- Build diagnostic approaches for identifying studentsí math strengths and difficulties.
+- Build diagnostic approaches for identifying studentsí math strengths and difficulties with signed number operations.

 - Apply diagnostic findings to plan targeted instruction.

 - Explore different models for differentiating math instruction.